a woman using vacuum

 When it comes to cleaning, it’s easy to feel overwhelmed and unmotivated.
 There are many reasons why you might struggle with motivation to get started.
 Cleaning can be tiring, tedious, and time-consuming.

 Housework often feels like a never-ending task, such as picking up the kid’s toys in the living area and dusting the furniture until it shines.
-Then, as soon as the little darlings hit the door from school, toys are everywhere, and ice cream spills on the coffee table.
+Then, as soon as the little darlings hit the door from school, toys are everywhere, and ice cream spills magically appear on the furniture.

 colorful cleaning supplies